Trademark Classes: The Ultimate Guide

 CLASS 43: HOTELS AND RESTAURANTS

-• This class generally covers services provided by persons or establishments whose aim is to prepare food and drink for consumption and services provided to obtain bed and board in hotels, boarding houses or other establishments providing temporary accommodation.
-Examples of common services found in this class include: Services for providing food and drink; temporary accommodation; reservation services for travellers’ accommodation, particularly through travel agencies or brokers; boarding for animals.
+This class generally covers services provided by persons or establishments whose aim is to prepare food and drink for consumption and services provided to obtain bed and board in hotels, boarding houses, or other establishments providing temporary accommodation.
+Examples of common services found in this class include services for providing food and drink; temporary accommodation; reservation services for travelers’ accommodation, particularly through travel agencies or brokers; and boarding for animals.

 CLASS 44: MEDICAL, BEAUTY AND AGRICULTURAL